 We must also remember the 4 legged veterans.
 The United States started training dogs for the war effort in 1942.
 They were used extensively in WWII, the Korean conflict, Viet Nam, Desert Storm and even today, they presence is seen in places like Iraq and Afghanistan.

-May we all pause for a moment today and remember what these brave men and women have done for us.............Linda
+May we all pause for a moment in the next couple days and remember what these brave men and women have done for us.............Linda